AndrewMcM98/The-Boathouse-Restaurant/README.md

 1. I first began with creating a new repository on Github with the compulsory code institute template.
 I done so by navigating to the code institute template provided as part of the course lessons, and selected "use this template", and proceeded to create a project name.
 2. Once a repository was created I clicked, "Gitpod" which created a new workspace for me to begin coding my project.
 3. I then proceeded to code, create files, asset folders and upload images for use throughout my project.
 4. On completing my coding for the evening I would then have to save the code I created.
-To do so, I would first ensure I have saved all files, and changes made whilst coding by hitting "cmd S" on my macbook.
+To do so, I would first ensure I have saved all files, and changes made whilst coding by hitting "cmd S" on my MacBook.
 I would then navigate to the bottom of the gitpod workspace and select terminal.
 Once in the terminal bash window I would type the following commands,
 - git add . - This would select all files within the workspace
-- git commit -m "text" - This would enable me to provide a bried description of the work I completed
+- git commit -m "text" - This would enable me to provide a brief description of the work I completed
 - git push - This would then push all the code to Github where it is updated & saved

 ### How to Deploy your project